liles-eric/GenerativeAI-Research/notes/README.md

 Welcome to the **GenerativeAI Research Notes Section**!
 This section is structured to help organize research, drafts, and GPT personas, and to facilitate efficient content creation for both general audience publications and scholarly journals.

+Don't forget to expand the folders to get to the good stuff - lol.

 ## Folder Structure

 ### 1. **assets/**